charliepark/fat_fingers/README.md

 It's a moderately-long list, mostly centered around the kinds of e-mail providers that have lots of users (and lots of users prone to typo their e-mail providers' names).
 Your 'Yaho's, your 'Hotmali's, your 'Gmial's.
 That sort of thing.

+Also, just about every incorrect permutation of '.cm', '.cmo', 'comn', and all the other invalid TLDs that you think "there's no way someone could *possibly* type that in" (and yet, they do).

-To see the full list of what Fat Fingers will catch, check out [the tests](https://github.com/charliepark/fat_fingers/blob/master/tests/test_fat_fingers.rb).
+To see the full list of what Fat Fingers will catch, check out [the tests](https://github.com/charliepark/fat_fingers/blob/master/test/test_fat_fingers.rb).

 ### A quick note for users running this on Ruby < 1.9